aleksei-berezkin/typique/README.md

 }
 ```

+Note: the path `typique/ts-plugin` does not depend on the location of your `tsconfig.json` relative to the workspace root because it's given in terms of `node_modules` in which `typique` is installed.
+So it should be always the same.

 ### 3. Write some styles

 Name your constants `...Class` and `...Var` to instruct Typique to suggest completion items in the constant initializers.
 (Full naming conventions are explained further)